dbankier/TiShadow/README.md

 Instead of saving the screenshots you can stream them to the browser.
 Use the following command:

 ```
-  $ tishadow screenshot --screencast 1000
+  $ tishadow screenshot --screencast 1000 --scale 0.1
 ```

-In the above example a screenshot is sent every 1000ms.
+In the above example a screenshot is sent every 1000ms and scales the images to 10% of their height/width.
 Go to: `http://localhost:3000/screencast` to view the screencast.